Monday, September 30, 2024

 All 13 American crew members died in the wreck, thus the US flag.

 Found the site without any trouble, and it resembled other airplane crash sites I had seen with a debris field spread out all over the place, but recognizable pieces like a landing gear.
 A large, American flag had been set up at the center of the site, which led me to think it was an American plane that had crashed rather than a British one like I had first assumed.
-A memorial plaque placed nearby gave us additional details.
+A memorial plaque placed nearby gave me additional details.

 It was part of the photographic reconnaissance squadron of the USAF, and crashed on November 3, 1948, while descending through clouds and killing all 13 crew members.

-While paying our respects to the sadly departed, a drone started flying over us which we found annoying.
+While paying our respects to the sadly departed, a drone started flying over us which I found annoying.
 A group of a few other people had arrived and apparently needed a birds-eye view of the crash site.

 We took a few photos of our own, then headed back to the campsite.